Aztek1337/ps_hash_compare/README.md

 # Powershell Hash Compare

-## A script that will determine if a file hash is correct to the input hash
+## A script that will determine if a file hash matches the input hash
 At the moment it only does the default SHA256 hash.

 ### Usage